scandum/quadsort/README.md

     }
 }
 ```
-While random data can only be sorted using `n log n comparisons` and
+While random data can only be sorted using **n log n** comparisons and
-`n log n moves`, reverse-order data can be sorted using `n comparisons`
+**n log n** moves, reverse-order data can be sorted using **n** comparisons
-and `n moves` through run detection.
+and **n** moves through run detection.
 Without run detection the best you
-can do is sort it in `n comparisons` and `n log n moves`.
+can do is sort it in **n** comparisons and **n log n** moves.

-Run detection, of course, comes at a cost.
-Thanks to the laws of probability
+Run detection, as the name implies, comes with a detection cost.
+Thanks
-a quad swap can cheat however.
-The chance of 4 random numbers having the
+to the laws of probability a quad swap can cheat however.
+The chance of
-order `4 3 2 1` is 1 in 16.
-So when sorting random blocks of 4 elements,
+4 random numbers having the order **4 3 2 1** is 1 in 16.
+So when sorting
-by expanding the sorting network, a quad swap only has to check if it's
+random blocks of 4 elements, by expanding the sorting network, a quad
-dealing with a reverse-order run in 6.25% of cases.
+swap only has to check if it's dealing with a reverse-order run when it
+encounters a reverse order sequence (like **4 3 2 1**), which for random
+data occurs in 6.25% of cases.

 What about run detection for in-order data?
 While we're turning
-`n log n moves` into `n moves` with reverse order run detection, we'd be
+**n log n** moves into **n** moves with reverse order run detection, we'd be
-turning `0 moves` into `0 moves` with forward run detection.
+turning **0** moves into **0** moves with forward run detection.
 There would
 still be the advantage of only having to check in-order runs in 6.25% of
 cases.
-However, the benefit from turning `n log n moves` into `0 moves`
+However, the benefit from turning **n log n** moves into **0 moves**
 is so massive that we want to check for in-order runs in 100% of cases.

 But doing in-order run checks in the quad swap routine is not efficient
-because that would mean we need to start remembering run lengths.
-Instead
+because that would mean we need to start remembering run lengths and
-we keep it simple and check in-order runs at a later stage.
+perform other kinds of algorithmic gymnastics.
+Instead we keep it simple
+and check in-order runs at a later stage.

 One last optimization is to write the quad swap in such a way that we can
 perform a simple check to see if the entire array was in reverse order,
 if so, the sort is finished.
-Otherwise we know the array has been turned
+If not, we know the array has been turned
 into a series of ordered blocks of 4 elements.

 Quad merge